HTTP-RPC/Kilo/README.md

 * _`org.httprpc`_
     * `WebService` - abstract base class for HTTP-RPC services
-    * `RPC` - annotation that specifies a remote procedure call
+    * `RPC` - annotation that specifies a "remote procedure call", or request handler method
     * `RequestDispatcherServlet` - servlet that dispatches requests to service instances
 * _`org.httprpc.beans`_
-    * `BeanAdapter` - wrapper class that presents the contents of a Java Bean instance as a map, suitable for serialization to JSON
+    * `BeanAdapter` - adapter class that presents the contents of a Java Bean instance as a map, suitable for serialization to JSON
 * _`org.httprpc.sql`_
-    * `ResultSetAdapter` - wrapper class that presents the contents of a JDBC result set as an iterable list, suitable for streaming to JSON
+    * `ResultSetAdapter` - adapter class that presents the contents of a JDBC result set as an iterable list, suitable for streaming to JSON
     * `Parameters` - class for simplifying execution of prepared statements
 * _`org.httprpc.util`_
-    * `IteratorAdapter` - wrapper class that presents the contents of an iterator as an iterable list, suitable for streaming to JSON
+    * `IteratorAdapter` - adapter class that presents the contents of an iterator as an iterable list, suitable for streaming to JSON

 Each of these classes is discussed in more detail below.